Arbee Stidham: Later music career

 Stidham was in a car crash in the 1950s.
 When he found his injuries made it impossible for him to play the saxophone without suffering nose bleeds, he became heavily depressed.
 Stidham's wife urged him to learn to play the guitar.
 "So I bought one", Stidham said.
 Fellow musician Big Maceo Merriweather told him "You're always running around with (Earl) Hooker, that's somebody who could tell you something".
 Stidham said "so between Big Bill Broonzy, and Hooker, I started to learn.
 Hooker would teach me the single string thing, 'cause he was a wizard at that.
 He would stop by every once in a while and give me pointers".

 1960s recordings

 Stidham played the guitar and sang on recordings for Folkways Records in the early 1960s.
 Stidham recorded five songs on May 25, 1965 at the Sun Records studio in Memphis, Tennessee.
-The songs were not immediately released, appearing on a Sun LP eleven years later in 1976.
+The songs were not immediately released, appearing on a Sun album eleven years later.

 Cleveland era

-Stidham moved to Cleveland, Ohio in the 1970s.
+Stidham moved to Cleveland, Ohio, in the 1970s.
 He appeared regularly at the Pirates Cove nightclub, often accompanying Robert Lockwood Jr. & The All Stars.
 Stidham was a lecturer on the Blues music genre at Cleveland State University in the 1970s.
 He also recorded occasionally during the early 1970s and performed at music festivals and clubs in the United States and abroad.